NemoInc/coaching_devs_to_coach_devs/talks/talk_outline.md

 ## Part 3 - Please don't do this

-**Don't steal the keyboard** - it disempowers the learner.
-There will be tension - the learner will want you to do it, you'll want to do it.
-Be supportive, explain if need be why you're not going to. but don't do it.
+**Don't steal the keyboard** - This one is realy easy. it disempowers the learner.
+Even if you know they need to fix some obscure environmental configuration, and it'll only take you ten seconds, don't touch the keyboard.
+Tell them what to type if need be.

 ## Part 4 - Do this

 **Support them**

+The behaviours we've described can come across as hostile, or disinterested, or dismissive.

 Emotionally support the learning
 Manage the tension and pressure of this situation.
 It's very vulnerable being in the position of a learner like this.
 Help them want to come back again next week.
 Every week.